amadoug2g/Repertoire/README.md

 ```
 git clone https://github.com/amadoug2g/Song_Tracker
 ```
-### 3. Get the DeepL API
-Create a free [DeepL](https://www.deepl.com/docs-api/introduction/) account to get an API key and place it anywhere (Authentication Object for me, at the root of the project)

 ## What's next
 - [ ] Share a youtube link to the app and add or update a song